IljaOrlovs/sqlalchemy-fsm/README.md

 ## Async (SQLAlchemy 2.x `AsyncSession`)

+Two modes, used together or separately:

-`@transition` mutates an attribute on a mapped instance — it does not touch the session — so transitions work transparently under `AsyncSession`.
-Call `.set()` like you would synchronously; `await` the session commit yourself.
+**Sync `@transition` under `AsyncSession`.** A sync transition mutates an attribute — it does not touch the session — so it works unchanged under an async engine.
+Call `.set()` as usual; await the commit yourself.

 ```python
 from sqlalchemy.ext.asyncio import AsyncSession, create_async_engine